 Step 1 – Get Ready

-You’ll need to schedule a time to go through these steps.
-You can read through them now, but unless you’ve set aside an hour or two, you won’t be able to do all the work.
+Schedule a time to go through these steps.
+You can read through them now, but unless you’ve set aside an hour or so, you won’t be able to do all the work.
 If an hour seems like a lot of time, then think about all the time you’ll waste by not following these steps.
 An hour is nothing.

 Step 2 – Dream Big